open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 This design:

 - Is *within-subject*, because all participants do all conditions
-- Is *fully-crossed* (or full factorial), because all combinations of conditions occur
+- Is *fully crossed* (or full-factorial), because all combinations of conditions occur
 - Has three conditions (or factors):
 	- Varied within blocks:
 		- `set_size` with three levels (1, 5, 15), or SS<sub>3</sub>